subos2008/binance-tool/README.md

 trades using a remote cluster.

 # TODO

-* add timestamp to trade
-* don't exit non-zero when stopping out, this causes the job to restart
+- don't exit non-zero when stopping out, this causes the job to restart
-* set trades:$id:completed when stopped out
+- set trades:\$id:completed when stopped out
-* create a cli tool to list trades
+- create a cli tool to list trades
-* log with timestamps
+- log with timestamps
-* log in json
+- log in json
-* log to a log collector
+- log to a log collector
-* know when it has already bought or created buy/sell orders:
+- know when it has already bought or created buy/sell orders:
-  * trades:$id:position
-  * trades:$id:open_orders
+  - trades:\$id:position
+  - trades:\$id:open_orders
-* make restartable and remove backoffLimit
+- make restartable and remove backoffLimit
-* fix bug - doesn't exit:
+- fix bug - doesn't exit:

 ```
 Available to invest: 0.01178127 USDT